MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-bw/message-setup-and-connect.md

 # SAP Business Warehouse Message Server

 >[!NOTE]
->The SAP Business Warehouse Message Server connector is now certified for SAP BW/4HANA as of June 2020.
+>The SAP Business Warehouse (BW) Message Server connector is now certified for SAP BW/4HANA as of June 2020.

 ## Summary